jan-warchol/selenized/utils/README.md

 To generate config file, use `evaluate_template.py` script.
 You need to provide it with two arguments: path to the palette module (with the palette you want to use) and path to a template config for your terminal.
-For example, if you wanted to generate selenized medium config file for iTerm, you would do it like
+For example, if you wanted to generate selenized dark config file for iTerm, you would do it like
 this:

     selenized/utils$ python evaluate_template.py \
-                         palettes/selenized_medium.py \
+                         palettes/selenized_dark.py \
                          templates/itermcolors.template
-    [...]

     Processing templates/itermcolors.template...
     Result written to output/Selenized medium.itermcolors